openstack/heat/doc/source/developing_guides/schedulerhints.rst

 ---------
-When heat processes a stack, and the feature is enabled, the stack id, root stack id, stack resource uuid, stack resource name, and the path in the stack (as a list of tuple, (stackresourcename, stackname)) will be passed to nova and cinder by heat as scheduler hints, to the configured schedulers for nova and cinder.
+When heat processes a stack, and the feature is enabled, the stack id, root stack id, stack resource uuid, stack resource name, and the path in the stack (as a list of tuple, (stackresourcename, stackname)) will be passed  by heat to nova and cinder as scheduler hints.

 Purpose
 -------